containers/buildah/docs/buildah-bud.md

 **--disable-compression, -D**

-Don't default to compressing filesystem layers when building the image.
+Don't compress filesystem layers when building the image unless it is required by the location where the image is being written.
+This is the default setting, because image layers are compressed automatically when they are pushed to registries, and images being written to local storage would only need to be decompressed again to be stored.
+Compression can be forced in all cases by specifying **--disable-compression=false**.

 **--disable-content-trust**